CREATIVE GRANTS » Creative Community Grant Program

 For a Creative Community Grant Application please click here.

 This program annually awards approximately $10,000 to local artists, arts organizations and groups involved in art or cultural programs.
 The purpose of the grant is to stimulate creative and innovative arts programming.
 Proposed projects can be any artistic discipline or combination of artistic media.
 These include the performing arts—dance, theater, music; folk arts—wood, ceramics, textiles; the literary arts—writing and poetry; and all forms of visual arts—photography, video, film, architecture, paintings, and sculpture.
 Projects may include public exhibits, performances, publications, and educational activities.

-Applications for the Second Cycle of the 2017 Creative Community Grant are due September 8, 2017.
-Applicants may receive feedback from our Technical Assistant and be asked to resubmit the application on September 11.
-The Peer Review Panel will meet September 14, and awards will be announced by September 20, 2017.
-Projects must be completed by February 28, 2018 with a final report due by March 5, 2018.
+Applications for the 2020 Creative Community Grant are due February 24th, 2020.
+The Peer Review Panel will meet in mid-March 2020 and awards will be announced by the end of March 2020.
+Projects must be completed by January 31st 2021.
 Recipients may request an extension for longer projects.

 Applications for the grant are reviewed by a Peer Review Panel comprised of the local arts community.
 Proposals are evaluated on the following criteria: